Have a question about the flight program that is not addressed here? E-mail Flight Instructor, Ryan Koch.

 We encourage our students to schedule at least one lesson per week.
 Sometimes there are opportunities to fly more than once a week.
 In order for all of our students to be able to fly once a week, you will occasionally miss academic classes to fly.
 You are not allowed to miss the same class two weeks in a row.
 You are also not allowed to fly if you will be missing a quiz or test, unless you have permission from your teacher.

 We do not require a certain GPA, but there are academic restrictions.
-Students with all As, Bs, and Cs may miss class to fly with teacher permision.
+Students with all As, Bs, and Cs may miss class to fly with teacher permission.
 Students with any Ds may fly after classes.
-Students with any Fs, who are on restriction, or on APSH (Academic Probation Study Hall) may not fly.
+Students with any Fs, who are on cadet development, or on APSH (Academic Probation Study Hall) may not fly.

 Again, each student progresses at a different rate.
 It is a Federal Aviation Regulation though that each student must log a minimum of 40 hours flight training before they can take their private pilot checkride.
-On average though, it takes longer than 40 hours to obtain a private pilot certificate.
+On average though, it takes 60-75 hours to obtain a private pilot certificate.

 It is hard to say what the exact amount of your flight training will be.
 Each student progresses at a different rate.
 The director of flight training would be more than happy to discuss this with you if you have further questions.
 You can contact her at email@example.com.

 Yes, you may participate, but you must see the Director of Flight Training to fill out the international student application.
 You must bring your passport to us and know your addresses and phone numbers for the past five years.
 The Transportation Security Administration (TSA) charges a $130 application fee during this process.
 There may also be an additional cost for fingerprinting.
 TSA approval takes an average of two months to complete.